Skip to Content

 The slideshow has three main sets of controls: a top toolbar, a bottom navigation bar, and annotation buttons overlaid directly on the slide.

-Dark/Light Mode – Switch between light and dark themes.
+• Dark/Light Mode – Switches between light and dark themes.

-Fullscreen – Make the slideshow fill your screen or exit fullscreen.
+• Fullscreen – Makes the slideshow fill your screen or exit fullscreen.

-Settings (Options) – Adjust how your slides are shown:
+• Settings (Options) – Adjusts how your slides are shown:

-Quit Show – Exit the slideshow and return to your slide list.
+• Quit Show – Exits the slideshow, closes the presenter view window(if it exists) and return to your slide list.

 You can open the Table of Contents from the toolbar.
 It lists all slide titles, and clicking a title jumps directly to that slide.